-My favorite type of savory bakes are those those with few rules and lots of options.
+My favorite type of savory tart is one with few rules and lots of options

 I really value versatility in dishes that include fresh ingredients such as meat, fish, fruit, and vegetables.
 It's important to be able to swap out ingredients based on personal taste, what's available in your area, and what's in season.

 This Savory Sausage and Vegetable Tart recipe includes ricotta, Gruyère, Italian sausage, caramelized onions, roasted red peppers and asparagus because those ingredients sounded good to me, and because asparagus is currently in season.
 But, just like this recipe for Chorizo Empanadas, nearly every ingredient in this Savory Tart recipe can be swapped out for another.
 For example...